Daniele De Rossi: Roma

 On 16 January 2024, De Rossi was appointed head coach of Roma until the end of the season, following the dismissal of José Mourinho.
 His first match was a 2–1 win over Hellas Verona at home.
 De Rossi led Roma to the semi-finals of the 2023–24 UEFA Europa League, where they were eliminated by Bayer Leverkusen 4–2 on aggregate.
 In June 2024, Roma announced that they had extended De Rossi's contract until 2027.

 On 18 September 2024, after failing to achieve a single win in the first four games of the season, Roma announced the dismissal of De Rossi from his managerial duties.

 Genoa

 On 6 November 2025, De Rossi signed to become the new head coach of Serie A club Genoa.

-Managerial career
+Club ownership

 On 24 January 2025, De Rossi became the owner and chairman of Italian Serie D club Ostiamare, his first team as a youth player.